adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #29 Set-up access to MongoDB-Atlas 'cluster connect'

 #30 Add db-conifg code to server.js to be able to connect to the database

+#31 Create db-schema with new file of dbMessages.js